 Temperance was not new to Duluth when its temperance Society formed.
-Liquor could not be sold in Oneota Township—now part of West Duluth—until long after it became part of the city of Duluth, but not because there was a law prohibiting it.
+Liquor could not be sold in the town of Oneota —now part of West Duluth—until long after it became part of the city of Duluth, but not because there was a law prohibiting it.
 Oneota was founded in 1856 by the Wheeler, Ely, and Merritt families, all staunch Methodists; Edmund Ely and fellow Oneota pioneer James Peete were Methodist ministers, and young Lucian Merritt would become one.
 In his memoirs of those early years, Duluth pioneer Robert Carey explained that the Oneota families would not allow liquor to be stocked in the local trading post, which they owned.
 “The Oneota Townsite Company would not handle liquor at their store.
 Elys, Merritts, Wheelers, and others did not use it, only for medical purposes.”

-The influence of the Temperance movement in Duluth is perhaps best reflected in the community of Lakeside, including Lester Park, which developed out of the former township of New London in the mid-1880s.
+The influence of the Temperance movement in Duluth is perhaps best reflected in the community of Lakeside, including Lester Park, which developed out of the former townsite of New London in the mid-1880s.
 The community was founded by William Sargent, whose father, Duluth pioneer (and Jay Cooke’s agent in Duluth) George Sargent founded and financed the construction of St. Paul’s Episcopal Church, Duluth’s first church.
 William Sargent had inherited his father’s property, which included all of New London, after his father’s death in 1875.
 When he and other wealthy Protestants of Methodist, Episcopalian and Presbyterian faiths established the Village of Lakeside in 1889, they forbade the sale or manufacture of liquor within its borders.